bruuuhoffical/OverlaySharp/README.md

 # OverlaySharp

 > A transparent, clickable, resizable, always-on-top overlay framework for .NET 8 — powered by ImGui.NET
-> Designed for game ESPs, visual overlays, or diagnostic UIs.
+> Designed for game ESPs, visual overlays, cheat menus, or diagnostic UIs.

 **Created by [BRUUUH]**